Supreme Court sides with South Carolina Republicans in redistricting dispute

 The 6-3 ruling from the high court reverses the ruling from a three-judge district court panel that found GOP lawmakers improperly used race when designing Congressional District 1, represented by Republican Rep. Nancy Mace.

+In a dissenting opinion written by Justice Elena Kagan, and joined by Justices Sonia Sotomayor and Ketanji Brown Jackson, the three liberal justices accused the majority of cherry-picking evidence presented during the lower court proceedings and "reworking the law" to impede racial-gerrymandering cases.

+"The proper response to this case is not to throw up novel roadblocks enabling South Carolina to continue dividing citizens along racial lines," Kagan wrote.
+"It is to respect the plausible — no, the more than plausible — findings of the district court that the state engaged in race-based districting.
+And to tell the state that it must redraw District 1, this time without targeting African-American citizens."

-South Carolina Republicans and the state chapter of the NAACP had asked the justices to issue their ruling by January to ensure clarity for voters in the 2024 elections.
-Arguments in the case were held in October and were among the first of the court's new term.
+South Carolina Republicans and the state chapter of the NAACP had asked the justices to issue their ruling by Jan.
+1 to ensure clarity for voters in the 2024 elections.
+Arguments in the case, known as Alexander v.
+South Carolina Conference of the NAACP, were held in October and were among the first of the court's new term.

 South Carolina's congressional map